 These are the days I wonder if my kids had any fruits and vegetables besides some baby carrots!
 I recognized this early in our journey and realized we needed a quick and simple way to get fruits and vegetables into our day.
 A way that didn’t require slicing, dicing, cooking, and spend any more than 5 minutes in the kitchen to prep.
 Smoothies for the win!
 We add vegetables to pretty much all of our smoothies.
 This adds more fiber and nutrients to make it a quick snack or meal without causing blood sugar spikes or other side effects.
 This also gives me peace of mind to know that my kid’s bodies are being fueled well for the day.

-And if you’re new to green smoothies, you may want to try this very basic Strawberry Banana Smoothie.
+And if you’re new to green smoothies, you may want to try this very basic Pineapple Mango Smoothie.
 Have your kids help make it, and in no time, when age appropriate, they’ll be making them for the whole family. 🙂

 Here are my favorite vegetables for throwing into just about any smoothie: